zac-heisey/zac-heisey.github.io/_lessons/lookin-good-with-css.md

 **ID Selectors**

-ID selectors have the highest level of specificity among the simple selector types we’ve discussed.
+ID selectors have the highest level of specificity among the simple selector types we've discussed.
 They match elements based on the value of `id` attributes.
 ID selector syntax prefixes a hash/pound sign before the ID name (e.g. **#article-2**).
-Going back to our example markup, to change the font family in the second `<article>` element to Raleway, we’d write the following CSS rule:
+Going back to our example markup, to change the font family in the second `<article>` element to Raleway, we'd write the following CSS rule:

 ```css
 /* This rule targets the element with an id of "article-2" */